NexPlayer/iOS-SDK/advanced.md

 |---|---|---|
 | in | nxplayer | The `NXPlayer` instance that generated the event. |

-#### - (void) nexPlayerDataInactivityTimeout: (NXPlayer ∗ )nxplayer
+#### (void) nexPlayerDataInactivityTimeout: (NXPlayer ∗ )nxplayer

-NexPlayer hasn’t received any data from the streaming server for the period specified by NXPropertyData- InactivityTimeout.
+NexPlayer hasn’t received any data from the streaming server for the period specified by NXPropertyDataInactivityTimeout.

 The value of NXPropertyDataInactivityTimeout can be set by calling setProperty:toValue: (NXPlayer), and it indicates the maximum time to wait for packets from the server before timing out and generating this event.